paulskirk53/Observatory-wiki/Computer Control/Dome  Automation.md

 N/S enter 99 (north +ve)
 E/W enter -9  (minus 9 as west is defined as -ve)
 U/D enter 135 Up defined as +ve
+There is also the optical axis offset for a GEM Mount and empirically, it seems good alignment is obtained with a value of 500 (added Nov '2025)

 [[Observatory Home]]